Ultimate St. John Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is a clue to what amount of rent can be collected compared to the acquisition price of the property.
-If median real estate prices are strong and median rents are low — a high p/r, it will take longer for an investment to pay for itself and reach good returns.
-A higher p/r shows you that you can collect less rent in that location, a smaller ratio signals you that you can demand more.
+The price to rent ratio (p/r) is a signal of what amount of rent can be collected compared to the value of the investment property.
+The price you can demand in a community will determine the amount you are able to pay determined by the time it will take to repay those costs.
+A higher p/r shows you that you can charge less rent in that area, a lower p/r shows that you can collect more.

 Median Gross Rents